Retinoids are optional, not a starter requirement

 Use K-beauty support layers to reduce friction

 A hydrating toner, essence, or simple moisturizer can make an active routine easier to tolerate, but the support layers should not become a pile of new variables.
-If you add retinal or retinol, keep the rest of the routine boring enough that you can tell what changed.
+If your skin is easily reactive, moisturizer before or after the retinoid can work as a buffer, but keep the surrounding routine boring enough that you can tell what changed.
+A buffer is a comfort strategy, not permission to use more active than the routine can explain.

 Know when to pause or ask a clinician

 Retinoids can make skin more sensitive to sun exposure, so daytime sunscreen is part of the routine rather than a separate upgrade.
+Do not start a retinoid if you are still skipping morning sunscreen or guessing which sunscreen you tolerate.
 If you are pregnant, trying to become pregnant, nursing, using prescription acne treatment, or dealing with persistent irritation, treat retinoids as a dermatologist or clinician question, not a shopping shortcut.